Look to the Sky

 Look to the Sky is the second solo album of James Iha, guitarist of The Smashing Pumpkins and A Perfect Circle.
 It was released on 14 March 2012 in Japan, with a worldwide release in September 2012.
 The album has many collaborations, including Karen O and Nick Zinner (Yeah Yeah Yeahs), Sara Quin (Tegan and Sara), Nathan Larson (Shudder To Think), Nina Persson (The Cardigans), Tom Verlaine (Television) and Mike Garson.

 Release

 Look to the Sky was released on 18 September 2012 in the US and 24 September 2012 in the UK, with "To Who Knows Where" acting as the lead single supporting the album release.
-Due to the albums prior Japanese release date in March, it is noted that the track listing has been amended to accommodate an international UK/US release.
+Due to the album's prior Japanese release date in March, it is noted that the track listing has been amended to accommodate an international UK/US release.

 Critical reception

-The album has mixed reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 54, based on 9 reviews, which indicates "mixed or average reviews".
+The album received mixed reviews from music critics.
+On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 54, based on 9 reviews, which indicates "mixed or average reviews".